Ryan-D-Miller/hang-in-there-boilerplate/README.md

 ## Description

-* The main page will randomly generate a new poster (image, title and quote) every time the website is loaded.
+* The main page will randomly populate a new poster (image, title and quote) every time the website is loaded.
 * Generate additional random posters by clicking the **Show Another Random Poster** button.
 * The **Make Your Own Poster** button pulls up a form to create a poster from scratch.